afkbrb/afkbrb.github.io/gsoc/GSoC-2020-Enhancements-for-Wikidata-extension.md

 After clicking on "login with your owner-only consumer", the user can use the consumer credentials to login in the following dialog:

 ![](./imgs/login-with-owner-only-consumer1.png)

+If the user doesn't have a owner-only consumer, he can learn how to get one according to [Wikidata owner only consumer](https://github.com/OpenRefine/OpenRefine/wiki/Wikidata-owner-only-consumer).

 ### TODO